osghaffar/osghaffar.github.io/_posts/2018-12-22-Ichimoku-Algo-Trading.md

 Our ```buyorder``` and ```sellorder``` booleans are in place as a trigger.
 Once we have placed an order, we will set these to true and they will be the "gate" to start the process to check for cloing.

-The ```OrderTotal``` is part of another function that I'll get to later; in short, it's just a way to keep track of how many trades have been opened.
+The ```OrderTotal``` is part of another function; in short, it's just a way to keep track of how many trades have been opened.

 ______________________________________________________________________________________________
 Moving on, we have these two lines: